 A skin-firming mask

-I’m always a little blown away by how good Royal Nectar Bee Venom Mask ($68 in the shop) makes me look.
+I’m always a little blown away by how good Royal Nectar Bee Venom Mask ($68) makes me look.
 Royal Nectar is super hydrating and leaves skin feeling lovely and soft.
 A quick reminder on bee venom: it contains at least 18 active substances and seems to be a powerful anti-inflammatory.
 There are other good things here, too.
 It also has something new to me called Easyliance.
 This is made from acacia (a tree indigenous to Africa) and rhizobian gum and it is supposed to make the skin feel smoother and tighter.
 See the video and read my review of Royal Nectar Bee Venom Mask.

 A hydrating moisturizer